Robert Clarence Irwin was born on December 1, 2003 and his abundance of energy at Australia Zoo is contagious!

 Robert is keen to share his worldwide wildlife journeys, so much so that he stars on his own Australia Zoo TV channel 'Robert's Real Life Adventures'.
 When Terri, Bindi and Robert are on the road travelling together, you can follow their exciting adventures online.
 Wooo hoo!

-Australia Day 2012 was a very exciting day for Robert, as he publically fed Australia Zoo's American alligators for the very first time, much to the delight of zoo guests.
-Robert had such a great time feeding the alligators, he can't wait until he is a little bit older and able to feed the crocs!
+Australia Day 2012 was a very exciting day for Robert, as he publically fed Australia Zoo's American alligators for the first time, much to the delight of zoo guests.
+This was followed by a significant milestone on his 10th birthday in December 2013, when Robert fed his very first saltwater croc in Australia Zoo's world-famous Crocoseum!

-Robert also co-created his own book series: "Robert Irwin: Dinosaur Hunter" for which he is also doing the illustrations.
+Robert also co-created his own popular book series: "Robert Irwin: Dinosaur Hunter" for which he also completed the illustrations.

 Read all of Robert's Blogs in the Zoo Club!